maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 ## About AlphaPulldown

 AlphaPulldown is an implementation of [AlphaFold2-Multimer](https://github.com/google-deepmind/alphafold) designed for customizable high-throughput screening of protein-protein interactions.
-Besides, AlphaPulldown provides additional customizations of the AlphaFold which include custom structural multimeric templates (TrueMultimer), MMseqs2 multiple sequence alignment (MSA) and [ColabFold](https://github.com/sokrypton/ColabFold) databases, protein fragment predictions, and implementation of cross-link mass spec data using [AlphaLink2](https://github.com/Rappsilber-Laboratory/AlphaLink2/tree/main).
+Besides, AlphaPulldown provides additional customizations of the AlphaFold which include custom structural multimeric templates (TrueMultimer), MMseqs2 multiple sequence alignment (MSA) and [ColabFold](https://github.com/sokrypton/ColabFold) databases, proteins fragments predictions, and implementation of cross-link mass spec data using [AlphaLink2](https://github.com/Rappsilber-Laboratory/AlphaLink2/tree/main).

+AlphaPulldown can be used in two ways: as a set of **Python scripts**, which this manual covers, and as a **Snakemake pipeline**.
+For details on using the Snakemake pipeline, please refer to the separate GitHub [**repository**](https://github.com/KosinskiLab/AlphaPulldownSnakemake).

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="../manuals/AP_pipeline_dark.png">